Apr0G/lic-environment/README.md

 A Flask web app that classifies drone images as either an oil spill or a wildfire using a custom-trained CNN.
 Upload an image and get an instant prediction — every upload is saved to continuously expand the training dataset.

-> _Add a screenshot of the web interface and a sample prediction here._

 ---

 ## How it works